-Training in any sport will take a lot of time and test you at every stage.
-This I something I have found out the hard way.
+Training in any sport will take up a lot of time and test you at every stage.
+This is something I have found out the hard way.
 This is the same for any sport or martial art.
-Trying to establish how many days a week you should workout, is really a simple question.
+Trying to establish how many days a week should you workout, is really a simple question.
 One that I will be addressing in this post.

 I would like to say that this really depends on what you want to achieve and how fast you want to get there.
 Keep you eyes on this page and I’ll direct you on how to achieve your goals, through daily regular workouts.

 Are you up to the task? – not many are!

 The sky’s the limits but only if you can stand up to hard workouts.
 So are you ready?

 The first part of your training should be to make sure your body is up to the task.
 Bear in mind how many days a week should you workout and what is the best training regime for you.

 Exercise can be dangerous if we don’t take the necessary precautions before we begin.
 If you already have a good level of fitness, then making it into great level will not be a difficult task.
 But we need to have something to build up on.

 Failing that you need to start somewhere and how you go about that is very important.
 Unfortunately this post isn’t about how you achieve that.
 What I will say is if you read a previous article I have written, it will offer you guidance on how you should go about achieving this.